 The Listen Tech LT 700-072 portable FM transmitter and LR 400-072 digital FM receiver operate in the 72 MHz frequency range with 57 available channels.
-These units have an operating range of 150 feet and offer SQ technology which provides the highest audio quality available in this product category.
+These units have an operating range of 150 feet and offer SQ technology which provides the high audio quality.